adriang-90/zettelsss/20211115163940/README.md

 1. inside a container
     1. unminimize
     1. apt update
-    1. apt install nvi
-    1. apt install vim
+    1. apt install vim (vi is installed with it as well)